Student Code of Conduct and Resolution Procedures

 College officials may also receive notice (in all or in part) of the outcomes when there is a legitimate educational reason for this, such as when their role is necessary for enforcement of the sanction(s).

 The College offers the opportunity to appeal the outcomes of student conduct procedures as described below.
-Sanctions are in effect even while an appeal is being considered, unless otherwise stated in writing by the Dean of Student Affairs.
+Sanctions are in effect even while an appeal is being considered, unless otherwise stated in writing by the Dean of Students.
 An appeal is not a re-hearing of the case, but an evaluation of whether the ground(s) for an appeal are present and should alter the outcome of the case.
 Not participating in a conduct process is not grounds for an appeal.
 Appeals of administrative hearings, panel hearings, or the investigation resolution process may be requested based only on one or more of the following:

 - The College's procedures were not followed, and the deviance would substantially alter the outcome(s) of the case;